-We provide our services to healthcare organizations, pharmaceutical and medical device companies, and other members within the healthcare industry.
+We provide our services to healthcare organizations, pharmaceutical and medical device companies, and other participants within the healthcare industry.
 Our services are primarily focused on the delivery of education and training products and services (HealthStream Learning), as well as survey and research services (HealthStream Research).
 HealthStream Learning products and services include our Internet-based HealthStream Learning Center®, authoring tools, courseware subscriptions, online training and content development, online sales training courses, live events, HospitalDirect® and other products focused on education and training to serve professionals that work within healthcare organizations.
-Effective with the acquisition of TJO in March 2007, we launched HealthStream ResearchTM.
-HealthStream Research reflects the combination of DMR and TJO, which collectively provide a wide range of quality and satisfaction surveys, data analyses of survey results, and other research-based measurement tools focused on patients, employees, physicians, and members of the community.
+HealthStream Research provides a wide range of quality and satisfaction surveys, data analyses of survey results, and other research-based measurement tools focused on patients, employees, physicians, and members of the community.
 Our learning solutions help healthcare organizations improve their required regulatory training, while also offering an opportunity to train their employees in multiple clinical areas.
-Our research products provide customers valuable insight into measuring quality and satisfaction of physicians, patients, employees, and members of the community.
+Our research provide customers valuable insight into measuring quality and satisfaction of physicians, patients, employees, and members of the community.

-Revenues for the year ended December 31, 2008 were approximately \$51.6 million compared to \$43.9 million for the year ended December 31, 2007, an increase of 17.4%.
-Operating income improved to \$2.5 million compared to \$1.9 million for 2007.
-Net income for

-2008 was \$2.9 million compared to \$4.1 million for 2007.
-Net income includes an income tax benefit of approximately \$375,000 in 2008 and \$2.0 million in 2007 associated with the recognition of a portion of the Company's deferred tax assets.
-Diluted earnings per share were \$0.13 for 2008 compared to \$0.18 for 2007.
-Revenues from HealthStream Learning grew by \$5.4 million, and revenues from HealthStream Research grew by \$2.3 million.
-We had approximately 1,732,000 fully implemented subscribers on our Internet-based HLC platform at December 31, 2008, representing over 1,900 hospitals in the United States.
-During 2008, we renewed approximately 474,000 HLC subscribers, representing a 91% renewal rate for the subscribers up for renewal, and a 100% renewal rate based on the annual contract value up for renewal.
-As of December 31, 2008 our cash and investment balances approximated \$4.1 million and we maintained full availability under our \$15.0 million revolving credit facility.
+Revenues for the year ended December 31, 2009 were approximately \$57.4 million compared to \$51.6 million for the year ended December 31, 2008, an increase of 11.2%.
+Operating income increased by 106.4% to \$5.1 million for 2009 compared to \$2.5 million for 2008.
+Net income for 2009 was \$14.0 million compared to \$2.9 million for 2008.
+Net income includes an income tax benefit of approximately \$9.1 million in 2009 and \$375,000 in 2008 associated with the recognition of a portion of the Company's deferred tax assets through a reversal of the valuation allowance.
+Diluted earnings per share were \$0.64 for 2009 compared to \$0.13 for 2008.
+Revenues from HealthStream Learning grew by 16.2%, or \$5.3 million, and revenues from HealthStream Research grew by 2.5%, or \$476,000.
+We had approximately 2,073,000 contracted subscribers, of which approximately 1,974,000 were fully implemented subscribers on our Internet-based HLC platform at December 31, 2009, representing over 2,500 hospitals in the United States.
+During 2009, we renewed approximately 677,000 HLC subscribers, representing a 102% renewal rate for the subscribers up for renewal, and a 103% renewal rate based on the annual contract value up for renewal.
+As of December 31, 2009 our cash and investment balances approximated \$12.3 million and we maintained full availability under our \$15.0 million revolving credit facility.